FAIRChemistry/animl-specification/specifications/animl.md

   - Description: Reference to an Extension to amend the active Technique Definition.
   - XML: Extension

+---

 ### Infrastructure

 Contains references to the context of this Experiment.
+Infrastructure elements provide the broader experimental context by linking to samples, related experiments, and temporal information.
+This creates a web of relationships between different experimental components.

 - sample_reference_set
   - Type: [SampleReferenceSet](#SampleReferenceSet)